 Useful Links: Adverse Events Reporting and Medical enquiries

-If you have chronic heart disease, you have an increased risk of developing complications from flu, such as a heart attack or stroke1.
-This is because your heart has to work harder to combat the flu virus and is therefore, under increased stress2,3.
+If you have chronic heart disease you have an increased risk of developing serious complications from flu1,2.
+This is because your heart has to work harder to combat the flu virus and is therefore, under increased stress3.

 There is also evidence that suggests you are more likely to experience a heart attack during, or immediately after, having the flu2 than someone without heart disease.